yeoleobun/rustpbx/docs/api.md

 - All WebSocket endpoints support real-time bidirectional communication
 - Call sessions are automatically cleaned up when the WebSocket connection is closed
-- Event dumping can be disabled by setting `dump=false` parameter
+- Event dumping to file can be disabled by setting `dump_events=false` query parameter
-- ICE servers are automatically configured based on environment variables
+- ICE servers are automatically configured based on server configuration
 - Audio codecs are automatically negotiated based on capabilities
 - VAD (Voice Activity Detection) events are sent for speech detection
 - ASR (Automatic Speech Recognition) provides real-time transcription